-Hide Icon was written in Swift with Xcode 12.4.
-It was compiled to support macOS 10.12 (Sierra) through 11.x (Big Sur).
-Versions before 10.4 (High Sierra) can not detect Dark Mode switching.
+Hide Icon was written in Swift with Xcode 14.2.
+It was compiled to support macOS 10.13 (High Sierra) through 13.x (Ventura).
+Versions before 10.14 (Mojave) can not detect Dark Mode switching.

 Hide Icon doesn’t touch the Desktop icons.
 It simply takes a picture of the Desktop (without the icons) and displays this picture just above the real Desktop giving the illusion that the icons have vanished.
 THEY HAVE NOT.
 If you open a Finder window, you can easily navigate to Desktop.
 From there you can add, remove and manipulate items on the Desktop.
 You must either Show Desktop Icons or quit Hide Icons to have the usual Desktop back.

 If Check for changing Desktop is set to anything other than Never, then for every time interval specified the picture of the real Desktop is taken to allow for time varying Desktops.
 Similary, on macOS 10.14 and above, changes in Appearances (e.g. Dark Mode) are immediately reflected.

 I wrote this for my personal use.
 I find it useful.
-I also know 100s (if not 1000s) have also found it useful too.
-It’s free and you an give the distribution (i.e. as you got it) to anyone you want.
+I know others have also found it useful too.
+It’s free and you can give the distribution (i.e. as you got it) to anyone you want.
 You can’t sell it, though.
 And if you modify the script and don’t give me credit for the original, you’re simply evil (and are violating this license).